Small Town, Big Story

-Small Town, Big Story is a black comedy television series created by Chris O'Dowd in association with Sky Studios and filmed in Ireland.
-The series stars Christina Hendricks and Paddy Considine in main roles while O'Dowd and Hendricks also serve as executive producers.
-The series premiered on 27 February 2025.
+Small Town, Big Story is a dark comedy drama television series created by Chris O'Dowd and stars Christina Hendricks and Paddy Considine in main roles, while O'Dowd and Hendricks also serve as executive producers.
+The series premiered on 27 February 2025 on Sky Atlantic and Sky Max.

 Premise

 The series is set in the fictional rural Northern Irish town of Drumbán, where Hollywood producer Wendy Patterson returns with a major film production, only to shine a spotlight on a hidden secret: the town has a long history of attracting interstellar visitors, a phenomenon she has witnessed and kept quiet about for a quarter of a century.